Louisiana State University Paul M. Hebert Law Center

-Approximately 600 students attend the LSU Law Center, with the majority of those in the Juris Doctor (JD) program.
-With an average enrollment of 6 or 7, our LLM program is designed to be personalized and provides one-on-one attention to our master’s students.
+The Law Center’s student body comprises of approximately 550 students, with the majority of those in the juris doctor (JD) program.
+With an average enrollment of eight, our LLM Program is designed to be personalized and provides one-on-one attention to our master’s students.

 - Civil and international law

 - Business, corporate, and commercial law

 - Mineral and energy law

 - Labor and employment law

 - Law, science, and public health

 - Constitutional and administrative law

 - Admiralty law